parsaghaffari/browserbee/ARCHITECTURE.md

 - The Models Module provides a flexible interface for multiple LLM providers

 ## Provider System

+## Ollama Integration

+The Ollama integration allows users to connect to locally running Ollama models:

+1. **Browser Compatibility**: Uses the browser-compatible version of the Ollama library
+2. **API Key Optional**: Unlike other providers, Ollama doesn't require an API key
+3. **CORS Configuration**: Requires CORS to be enabled on the Ollama server
+4. **Local Models**: Supports models like llama3.1 and Qwen3
+5. **Privacy-Focused**: Provides a privacy-focused alternative to cloud-based LLM providers

 The provider system follows these design patterns: